ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 - A *Handler* object executes the necessary code and returns the defined *Result* using data provided by the *Request*.

 Conceptually it's very simple, and relatively easy to implement.
-The problem which I've already stated is it's very verbose.
-A request and a handler for every single database action.
-Lots of classes repeating the same old code.
+The problem is each database action requires a request and a handler object.
+Lots of classes defining and repeating the same old code.

+## Solution Layout and Design

 The solution consists of a set of libraries organised on Clean Design principles.
-It's designed to work in any DotNetCore environment.  `Blazr.Core` and `Blazr.Data` are the two base libraries that can be used for any implementation.  `Blazr.Demo.Core` and `Blazr.Demo.Data` are the two application specific backend libraries.
+It's designed to work in any DotNetCore environment.  `Blazr.Core` and `Blazr.Data` are the two base libraries that can be used for any implementation.  `Blazr.Demo.Core` and `Blazr.Demo.Data` are the two application specific libraries.

-The front end application is a XUnit test project that there to demonstrate as much as to test.
+The front end application is an XUnit test project to demonstrate as much as to test.

 I use it in Blazor projects.

 ## Interfaces and Base Classes